kgisl/pythonFDP/manual/PC-2_Python.md

 ## Bonus
 - http://j.mp/selfConverge - first iteration mode, and then recursion mode - because it will require default argument values.
+- http://j.mp/spyPlaneCD - come with the most elegant code for this
 - http://j.mp/permutePython and/or on CyberDojo

 ## Further Steps
 - Lab Practice - http://j.mp/transposeCC and/or http://j.mp/matrixMultiplyCC